-The book was officially released at the book launch at Spinnakers Brewpub on November 25th, 2015.
+The first printing of the book was officially released at the book launch at Spinnakers Brewpub on November 25th, 2015.
 Sincere thanks to all who supported the Indiegogo crowdfunding book pre-sales.

 Hardcover, 240 pages, 11″ by 11″, full colour, highest quality fine-art book.

 Printed and bound in Canada, by Friesens Book Division in Manitoba.